ejboettcher/intermittent_fan_controller/Readme.md

 By recording for each button on the fan and then analysing each RF signal you can get the above table of commands.

-Do note different controller may use different frequencies and encodings.
+Do note that a different controller may use different frequencies and encodings.
 So, you may need to go through this process if you have a different controller.

 | RF Interpretation                                           | RF Analysis |